ahmed20008/Frontend-Webpage/README.md

-# Website
+# Frontend Webpage
-In this project I created a Website using HTML, CSS and JavaScript.
-Added a smooth scroll using JavaScript.
+In this project I created a frontend Webpage using HTML, CSS and added a smooth scroll using JavaScript.